uladribia/decodev2/docs/extending.md

 In this example, we wish to add a log-in mechanism to a simple website.
 The website only allows access to users posessing a certain credential (say something that proves that they are "cool").
 The website does not care about data on the users that are cool, just the fact that they are.
 However, the webiste can also handle extra provided data.

 #### Existing services and UX
-In this case, our website is a simple Flask application that has a very simple API that can receive JSON-like fields with a single log-in endpoint where credentials can be submitted.
+In this case, our website is a simple application that has a very simple API that can receive JSON-like fields with a single log-in endpoint where credentials can be submitted.
 If the credential is valid, then log-in is permitted.

+The log-in mechanism is a basic QR code or handle that conforms to [decode specs](./qr_handljng.md) and points to the relevant callback url.

 #### Taxonomy